dailyaquabriefing/dailyaquabriefing.github.io/files/readme.txt

 you must remove it before installing the new version to avoid errors.

 1. Ensure you have downloaded and extracted all files to a folder on your PC.
-2. Locate the file named: "uninstall_aqua.bat"
+2. Locate the file named: "uninstall_aquadailybriefing.bat"
 3. Right-clicking the .bat file and selecting "Run as Administrator."
 4. Wait for the "Uninstallation Completed Successfully" message.
 5. Press any key to close the window.